 Volunteer firefighters and emergency medical technicians have served the citizens of Arlington since 1898.
 Today, our volunteers work alongside of Arlington County Fire Department (ACFD) firefighters in a combination paid/volunteer system.
 Volunteering provides exciting and rewarding opportunities.
 Cherrydale volunteers provide additional staffing throughout Arlington County as well as own and operate Support 103 and Utility 103, both of which respond to most working fires in the county.

 These members provide administrative support for day to day operations.
 Administrative members can serve on the board of directors and assist with community outreach, fundraising, treasury, station and equipment maintenance, and other essential duties.
-We are in dire need of additional administrative support, particularly from anyone who has fundraising or grant writing experience.
-We could also use someone who is willing to donate their time managing this website.
+We are in great need of additional administrative support, particularly from anyone who has fundraising or grant writing experience.

 Volunteer Firefighters and EMTs today

 The fire and rescue service is one of the most diverse and challenging professions today.
 It is the diversity that inspires most men and women to enter the service both as volunteers and career employees.
 Imagine having to train to prepare yourself to cope with situations which range from building fires to childbirth to hazardous chemical spills to heart attacks, and almost any imaginable emergency situation in between.
 This diversity is coupled with the fact that these skills may be needed at any time of day, seven days a week, in any kind of weather, and very often under potentially stressful and emotional circumstances.
 These challenges contribute to our profession being personally rewarding.